shadyyehia/talentRepo/README.md

 2- Extract dist folder into a folder and name it any name, Ex: "Folder1". <br />
 3- Using CMD go to the location of the "Folder1". <br />
 4- Run  npm install http-server -g. <br />
-5- Then Run http-server. <br />
+5- Then run http-server. <br />

 This last command will serve all the files in your folder. you can check the terminal what ip-address and port you can use to access the application.
 Now open up your browser and type ip-adress:port/index.html

 ## For running the application in development mode:
+1- copy all files in one folder, name it tlProject. <br />
-1- Run npm install in the tlProject folder.<br />
+2- Run npm install in the tlProject folder.<br />
-2- Run ng build in the same folder and make sure that build succeeded.<br />
+3- Run ng build in the same folder and make sure that build succeeds.<br />
+Note: If the build failed for missing package, you can install using npm install <package>  <br />
-3- Run `ng serve` for a dev server.
+4- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.<br />

 ## Build